Litter is a big issue in the UK, with more than two million pieces of litter being dropped daily.

 If you are infuriated by the litter in your local area, you might like to organise a litter pick to clear the area of rubbish and return it to its natural state.

 Organising a litter pick involves a little more planning than you might expect, but don’t worry — we have created this step-by-step guide for you.

 Our guide includes everything you need to know to organise a successful litter pick involving five people or 500.

-Choosing a spot won’t be hard; the reason you want to organise a litter pick is probably because you keep walking or driving past an area that is inundated with rubbish.
-It might be some woodland, at the side of a canal, on farmland, or on a town centre street.
-It could be the street you live on!
+Choosing a spot won’t be hard; the reason you want to organise a litter pick is probably that you keep walking, cycling or driving past an area that is inundated with rubbish.

 Check to see if there is already a local group

 LitterAction has a handy tool that lets you search for litter picking groups in your area.
 You could also have a search on Facebook.